chen1474147/Deep3DPose/README.md

 ### License

-Render for CNN is released under the MIT License (refer to the LICENSE file for details).
+Deep 3D Pose is released under the MIT License (refer to the LICENSE file for details).

 ### Citing Deep3DPose
 If you find Deep3DPose useful in your research, please consider citing:

-    @InProceedings{Chen_2016_3DV,
-        Title={Synthesizing Training Images for Boosting Human 3D Pose Estimation}, Author={Wenzheng, Chen and Huan, Wang and Yangyan, Li and Hao, Su and Changhe, Tu and Dani, Lischinski and Daniel, Cohen-Or and Baoquan, Chen}, Booktitle={3D Vision 2016},
-        month = {October},
-        Year= {2016}
-    }
+To be continued.

 ### Contents
 1. [generate human poses](#human pose)